Linuxfabrik/lfops/roles/python_venv/README.md

 These variables are intended to be used in a host / group variable file in the Ansible inventory.
 Note that the group variable can only be used in one group at a time.

-Dictionary containing definitions for the virtual environments.
+A list of dictionaries containing definitions for the virtual environments.

 Subkeys: